-A: At Unity, we are fans of both Bitbucket and GitHub.
-We also self-host and use a third-party hosting solution called Kallithea internally.
-Ultimately, we chose Bitbucket for our open-source components because:
+A: At Unity, we are fans of both BitBucket and GitHub.
+We also self-host and use a 3rd-party hosting solution called Kallithea internally.
+Ultimately, we chose BitBucket for our open-source components because:

 Q: Will Unity accept patches?
 What about licensing?

-A: We will absolutely accept patches.
+A: We certainly will accept your patches!
 The type of patches we will accept depend on the project because different components are in different stages of development by the Unity devleopers.
-Bug fixes are great candidates for patches.
+Bugfixes are great candidates for patches.
 As for new features or large refactorings, it will depend largely on the system in question.
+Check the documentation for the component you would like to modify for more information.

-You should be aware that we will only accept contributions that are licensed under an MIT/X11 license.
+As mentioned previously, most of our components are licensed under an MIT/X11 license.
+You should be aware that we will only accept contributions that are also licensed under an MIT/X11 license.
 We will also assume the MIT/X11 license applies to the changes in your pull request unless otherwise stated.

 Q: What coding standards does Unity use?
-How do I make sure my pull request isn’t rejected due to bad formatting changes?
+How do I make sure my PR isn’t rejected due to bad formatting changes?

-A: The best rule of thumb is to make sure to follow the formatting and conventions that already exist in the code you are modifying.
-Most of the repositories use a coding standard that is similar to Microsoft’s C#.
+A: We’re working on getting documentation together for this ASAP.
+Watch this space!
+For now, just make sure to follow the formatting and conventions that already exist in the code you are modifying.